Chris Barnes (bowler): In the media

 During the 2006–07 Denny's PBA Tour season, fellow PBA Tour bowler Norm Duke took part in the ESPN telecasts for events in which he failed to reach the TV Finals.
 Along with Dave Ryan and Randy Pedersen, he served as a second color commentator.
 However, during events in which Duke made the TV Finals, Barnes filled in as the third commentator.
-In the 2011–12 season, Barnes has been the third commentator for several World Series of Bowling finals events, joining Pedersen and Rob Stone.
+In the 2011–12 season, Barnes has been the third commentator for several PBA World Series of Bowling finals events, joining Pedersen and Rob Stone.
 He also served as a lane-side reporter for the 2019 PBA Tour Finals on CBS Sports Network.
+During the 2026 season, Barnes served as analyst for four PBA50 World Series of Bowling final rounds that were televised in conjunction with PBA World Series of Bowling finals.
+Barnes also backed up TV analyst Kyle Sherman for two PBA WSOB tournaments where Sherman made the telecast.

 Barnes is also an official Sport bowling spokesperson for the United States Bowling Congress (USBC).

 A League of Ordinary Gentlemen

 Barnes is featured in the 2006 documentary A League of Ordinary Gentlemen, along with PBA Tour stars Pete Weber and Walter Ray Williams Jr., and 20-time PBA Tour titlist Wayne Webb.
 The film follows the four bowlers as they take part in the 2002–03 PBA Tour season.